 - Crunchy - add the puffed rice or alternatively use crushed nuts or corn flakes

-- Peanut butter – or any other sort of nut butter
+- Natural peanut butter - or any other sort of nut butter (or sunflower seed butter for nut-free).
+It makes them a bit like healthy peanut butter cups.

 - Peppermint - make sure you use a food-grade essential oil or pure extract.
 Vanilla would also be delicious.